AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**<br>
 If one of the <code>PROPERTY_ID</code> given is invalid or the property is already marked as sold, the whole command is aborted.
-The statuses of properties with valid <code>PROPERTY_ID</code> will not be changed.
+The status of properties with valid <code>PROPERTY_ID</code> will not be changed.
 </div>

 For more information on the parameters, click [here](#command-parameters).

 ### Mark property as unsold : `unsold`

-Marks the statuses of the properties given as available.
+Marks the status of the properties given as available.

 Format: `unsold p/PROPERTY_ID...`